doctrine/orm/docs/en/reference/xml-mapping.rst

    table?
 Defaults to false.
 -  nullable - Should this field allow NULL as a value?
 Defaults to false.
+-  insertable - Should this field be inserted?
+Defaults to true.
+-  updatable - Should this field be updated?
+Defaults to true.
+-  generated - Enum of the values ALWAYS, INSERT, NEVER that determines if generated value must be fetched from database after INSERT or UPDATE.
+   Defaults to "NEVER".
 -  version - Should this field be used for optimistic locking?
 Only works on fields with type integer or datetime.
 -  scale - Scale of a decimal type.